mhofer117/ispconfig-ddns-module/README.md

 rm -rf /usr/local/ispconfig/interface/web/nic
 ````

-## Known/Unknown Issues
+## Known Issues
+- Paging does not work correctly, show all records on the same page to work around this
 - nginx will not respect the .htaccess file used for DynDns, you need to set up a revers proxy domain,
   [see the guide in the wiki](https://github.com/mhofer117/ispconfig-ddns-module/wiki/Setup-Proxy-Domain-(nginx))
-- Paging does not work correctly, show all records on the same page to work around this
 - The following clients require ISPConfig on a default port (443 or 80):
   - DynDns1 and DynDns2 protocols, for example with [ddclient](https://github.com/ddclient/ddclient)
   - FRITZ!Box (tm) (may support :8080 and other ports in a future update)
   - maybe others
   - Workaround: if you don't want to change the ISPConfig port for some reason, you can set up a proxy domain
     [as described in the wiki](https://github.com/mhofer117/ispconfig-ddns-module/wiki/Setup-Proxy-Domain)
-- May not work correctly or require extra steps in a multi-server setup (feedback is welcome)